akhan328/akhan328/README.md

 Here you can find my various projects I've worked on

-I'm proficient in both Java and Python
+I'm proficient in Java, Python, Javascript, CSS, and HTML

 - I'm currently working on my own portfolio website